-ExTA Background & Challenges
+ExTA BACKGROUND & CHALLENGES

 Since the 1990s there has been a significant expansion in the standards and an array of regulatory changes related to hazardous areas.
 Not just in Australia but overseas as well.
 These changes are set to continue for many years to come.
-In North America , UK and Europe there are associations and forums focussed on hazardous areas but there has been nothing in our region.
+In North America, UK and Europe there are associations and forums focussed on hazardous areas but there has been nothing in our region.
 The issues we face are not just ours.
 In a global environment, we need to meet the challenges with the right momentum and industry understanding in the ANZ region and be able to influence global developments.

 - The development of future mechanical standards and certification of mechanical equipment for hazardous areas.
 This has even more potential to change the face of installations in hazardous areas than electrical equipment.
-For example in the Oil, Gas and Petrochemical industry the non-mechanical content is in the order of 90% balance of plant compared to electrical.
+For example, in the Oil, Gas and Petrochemical industry the non-mechanical content is in the order of 90% balance of plant compared to electrical.
 The cost factor for equipment to the new standards and certification of mechanical equipment could far outweigh the electrical component.

-- 'Experts' at all levels and from all sectors needing to reach a common ground to avoid rework, confusion and cost.
+- ‘Experts’ at all levels and from all sectors needing to reach a common ground to avoid rework, confusion, and cost.

 - Streamlining Australian practices to remain competitive.
-Already our industries are known as more expensive in this space than other countries, (sometimes up to 3 times more expensive than comparable overseas installations either due to initial costs or rework on imported items to meet out standards).
+Already our industries are known as more expensive in this space than other countries, (sometimes up to 3 times more expensive than comparable overseas installations either due to initial costs or rework on imported items to meet our standards).

 - Maintaining and developing a knowledge and skill base based on both current and future developments in this field.